Andrews54757/FastStream/README.md

 - **Improved mobile options/menu usability**
   - Options UI and the in‑player options window were adjusted for mobile usability and accessibility (easier tapping, clearer layout).

+- **Theme picker redesigned with visual cards**
+  - Color themes are now shown in a card gallery with previews, making it faster to compare styles on small screens.

+- **More consistent collapsible settings sections**
+  - Section collapse behavior (Theme, Video, General, Toolbar, Keybinds) is now handled consistently, including better behavior when using search.

 - **Less likely to be covered by website overlays**
   - The player/miniplayer is now more aggressively kept above site overlays (stacking/z‑index improvements), reducing cases where parts of the player are blocked or unclickable.